QuEraComputing/Bloqade.jl/README.md

 Bloqade is a package developed for quantum computation and quantum simulation based on the neutral-atom architecture.
 Please refer to the [documentation](https://queracomputing.github.io/Bloqade.jl/dev/) page to learn more about Bloqade.

 **Bloqade is currently under public release beta.
-High-level APIs are stable, but please expect some further exploration and rough edges**
+High-level APIs are stable, but please expect some further exploration and rough edges.**

 ## Installation